 Secondly, this contribution proposed to simplify the context modelling and reduces the number of contexts for CABAC by using bypass coding to replace the CABAC coding for the second bin for intra_luma_ref_idx coding to simplify the coding process.

+For the first method, the experimental result reportedly shows 0.00% BD-rate under AI condition, -0.01% BD-rate under RA condition.

+For the second method, the experimental result reportedly shows 0.01% BD-rate under AI condition, -0.01% BD-rate under RA condition.